 If a Shipper becomes aware that Non-Specification Gas has flowed at a Receipt Point, or suspects that it may have flowed at a Delivery Point, it will notify First Gas as soon as practicable and, to the extent it can, provide the information referred to in section 12.4.
-First Gas will then promptly notify all Shippers of that event (or suspected event) via OATIS together with the information provided to it.
+First Gas will then promptly notify all Shippers and Interconnected Parties of that event (or suspected event) via OATIS together with a summary of the information provided to it.

-Subject to section 12.7, First Gas, upon receiving a reasonable written request from a Shipper, shall exercise the rights referred to in section 12.2(b) and publish a report on OATIS setting out its findings.
-First Gas shall have no liability to the requesting Shipper in connection with the exercise by First Gas under this section 12.6, of its rights under section 12.2(b).
+Subject to section 12.7, First Gas, upon receiving a written request from a Shipper (acting reasonably), shall exercise the rights referred to in section 12.2(c) and publish a summary report on OATIS setting out its findings.
+First Gas shall have no liability to the requesting Shipper in connection with the manner in which First Gas exercises its rights referred to in section 12.2(c) pursuant to section 12.6.

-First Gas shall not be obliged to exercise the rights referred to in section 12.2(b) pursuant to a request from any Shipper more frequently than once every 9 Months.
+First Gas shall not be obliged to exercise the rights referred to in section 12.2(c) in respect of a Receipt Point pursuant to a request from any Shipper where such request is not reasonable in the circumstances or First Gas considers (whether as a result of its prior exercise of such rights or otherwise) that exercising such rights will not provide it with any new relevant information.

 Nothing in this section 12 requires First Gas to monitor the quality of gas injected into the Transmission System.